Stop That Cab

 Stop That Cab is a 1951 American comedy film directed by Eugenio de Liguoro and starring Sid Melton, Iris Adrian and Marjorie Lord.
-It was produced as a second feature and distributed by the independent Lippert Pictures.
-Exclusive Films, which had a co-production partnership with Lippert, released in Britain..
+It was produced as a second feature and distributed by Lippert Pictures.

 Plot

-The trials and tribulations of a cab driver working the night shift, who must put with an assortment of crazies, hard cases and sob stories during work and then has to come home to a loud, argumentative, shrewish wife.
+A cab driver works the night shift and must deal with an assortment of crazy people, hard cases and sob stories.
+At home, he faces a loud, argumentative wife.